5 ways to look after yourself after being bullied

 Step 1: Have a think about the things that make you feel happy and relaxed.

 Step 2: Keep doing those things.
 This could be as simple as watching an episode of your favourite TV show or listening to your favourite songs.
-It doesn’t matter if the stuff you love is different from what your friends or anyone else enjoys, so long as it works for you.
+It doesn’t matter if the stuff you love is different from what your friends or anyone else enjoys, so long as it works at boosting your mood.

 4. Build on your strengths